vlingo/xoom-schemata/README.md

 * Run the UI build (`npm run export` in `src/main/frontend`) [Maven Profile 'frontend']
 * Package the backend, frontend and dependencies within a fat jar

-#### Docker Build:
+#### Docker Build

 After building, you can optionally build the docker container with `docker build . -t vlingo/xoom-schemata`.

 ### Run